gwk/opticon/readme.md

 -------

 Opticon is an OSX accessory application that records user input and system event data (similar to a keylogger).
-I wrote it for personal computer habit analytics, but I hope that people will find other (benevolent) uses for it.
+I wrote it for personal analytics, but I hope that people will find other (benevolent) uses for it.
 Unlike malicious keyloggers, Opticon takes some steps to avoid collecting passwords, in the hopes that the resulting data will be easier to share (see below).
 Nevertheless, Opticon collects key, mouse, and application data while it is enabled, so it is up to the user to protect the resulting database with the appropriate precautions.
 OSX full disk encryption is highly recommended.

-Opticon also comes with utility to prevent your system password from being recorded due to sudo prompts, called opticon-askpass.
+Opticon also comes with a utility called opticon-askpass to prevent your system password from being recorded when using sudo.
 See The Usage section below.

 ###License